Brandy History, Family Crest & Coats of Arms

 - Brandy Rayana Norwood (b.
 1979), American R&B and pop singer-songwriter, record producer, fashion model, actress

-- Brandy Mosteller, American Democrat politician, Delegate to Democratic National Convention from West Virginia, 2000
+- Brandy Mosteller, American Democratic Party politician, Delegate to Democratic National Convention from West Virginia, 2000

 Related Stories +